joshnuss/1000experiments.dev/src/routes/posts/calendar-date-range-picker.md

 - Most of this should be in a dropdown.
 The dropdown should show the humanized text of the date range (ie "Past 30 days"), and the drop down would show two months at a time.
 With arrows to move left or right
 - Selecting in the future should have an option to be disabled, because it's not needed for reports.
+- It when you move over a date, it should update the highlighting based on teh projected selection.
+Right now it only updates the styles **after** the selection is made.